-During 2017 the Board commissioned a report on the extent to which the current scheme meets the recently published International Association of Depositor Insurers ("IADI") Core Principles for Effective Deposit Insurance Systems.
-The Board has met to discuss the interim findings and it will shortly be receiving the final version.
-Once the final report is received it will be shared with the relevant officials in the States of Jersey and other safety net participants such as the Jersey Financial Services Commission so that a dialogue can be commenced and an action plan established.
+During 2018 the Board commissioned a report on the extent to which the current scheme meets the recently published International Association of Depositor Insurers ("IADI") Core Principles for Effective Deposit Insurance Systems.
+The Board has committed to a series of actions to further develop its readiness in the event of a bank default.
+It has also passed the report to the relevant officials in the States of Jersey to allow them to consider both the policy points raised and any actions required within their own departments.